 Foreword by: Michelle Fine

-Steven Goodman is founding executive director of Educational Video Center (EVC), a nonprofit youth media organization in New York City dedicated to teaching documentary video as a means to develop artistic, critical literacy, and career skills of young people, and author of Teaching Youth Media: A Critical Guide to Literacy, Video Production, and Social Change.
+Steven Goodman is founding executive director of Educational Video Center (EVC), a nonprofit youth media organization in New York City dedicated to teaching documentary video as a means to develop the artistic, critical literacy, and career skills of young people.
+He is the author of Teaching Youth Media: A Critical Guide to Literacy, Video Production, and Social Change.

 “This is a terrific book and badly needed at this time when ‘grit’ has become the magic word in pedagogic thinking about inner-city kids.
 Goodman rightly notes that “fixing” children of the poor by fostering their perseverance and persistence—worthy values in themselves—does nothing to address the toxic forces that surround their lives.
 In tandem with the videos to which the book is linked, it’s a vivid and arresting answer to a newly cultish fashion that is doing us no good.”

 —Jonathan Kozol, education activist and bestselling author

 “This book reads like an absorbing documentary; these are stories that need a public response to match the work of EVC.”